poppy-project/pypot/doc/tools.rst

 * The logger **pypot.dynamixel.motor** is logging each time a register of a motor is set (DEBUG).
 The name of the register, the name of the motor and the set value are given in the message.

 * **pypot.robot.config** is logging information regarding the creation of a robot through a config dictionary.
 A message is sent for each motor, controller and alias added (INFO).
 A WARNING message is also sent when the angle limits of a motor are changed.
-We provide as extra the entire config dictionnary.
+We provide as extra the entire config dictionary.

 * The logger **pypot.robot.robot** is logging when the synchronization is started/stopped (INFO) and when a primitive is attached (INFO).

 * **pypot.primitive.primitive** logs a message when the primitive is started/stopped and paused/resumed (INFO).
 Eeach :meth:`~pypot.primitive.primitive.LoopPrimitive.update` of a LoopPrimitive is also logged (DEBUG).
 Each time a primitive sets a value to a register a message is also logged (DEBUG).

 * **pypot.primitive.manager** provides you information on how the values sent within primitives were combined (DEBUG).

+* **pypot.server** logs when the server is started (INFO) and each handled request (DEBUG).

 .. _log_ex: